Models

 $ cargo loco generate model posts title:string! content:text

-This creates a migration in the root of your project in migration/
+This creates a migration in the root of your project in migration/.

-You can now apply it:
+You can apply it:

 $ cargo loco db migrate